thingsboard/thingsboard.github.io/docs/user-guide/install/installation-options.md

  - [Docker (Linux or Mac OS)](/docs/user-guide/install/docker/) - install a single-node Thingsboard cluster on your Linux or Mac OS machine for development and testing.
  - [Docker (Windows)](/docs/user-guide/install/docker-windows/) - install a single-node Thingsboard cluster on your Windows machine for development and testing.
- - [Linux](/docs/user-guide/install/linux/) - install a Thingboard cluster on any pre-existing machines running Linux.
+ - [Linux (Ubuntu & CentOS)](/docs/user-guide/install/linux/) - install a Thingboard cluster on any pre-existing machines running Linux.
+ - [Raspberry Pi 3 Model B (Raspbian Jessie)](/docs/user-guide/install/rpi/) - install Cassandra and Thingboard server on a Raspberry Pi 3 Model B.